- Fees: ₹ 7,000

 Production technology for agricultural machinery

 Agriculture is a growing field with the government encouraging more individuals to participate in the field.
-The technology that has been integrated into this field has definitely increased the pace of the development of this field and have increased the job opportunities and the career prospects related to the agricultural field.
+The technology that has been integrated into this field has definitely increased the pace of the development of this field and has increased the job opportunities and the career prospects related to the agricultural field.

 Agricultural Science Job Profiles